OptimalBits/bull/README.md

 ---

+### 🛠 Tutorials

+You can find tutorials and news in this blog: https://blog.taskforce.sh/

+---

 ### BullMQ

 If you want to start using the next major version of Bull written entirely in Typescript you are welcome to the new repo [here](https://github.com/taskforcesh/bullmq).
 Otherwise you are very welcome to still use Bull, which is a safe, battle tested codebase.